 Martin Luther King Jr. Weekend of Service

 Trinity annually honors the life and ministry of Dr. Martin Luther King Jr. with family-friendly service opportunities open to all.
 Activities include participating in the annual Women’s March in New York City, poverty simulation, racial justice advocacy opportunities, and hunger-relief programming with Hunger Free America.
-Learn more about events from past years here.
+Learn more here.

 Trinity Church and Leadership and Public Service High School have a longstanding and active partnership.
 Recent projects include Keep It Reel: Facing Race Through Film, a film project and festival, and Justice for Sergio, a three-episode podcast and original theater piece about the death of high school senior, Sergio Reyes.
 Learn more here.